 The song of the week is 'Down The Road' in the key of B.

-Flatt and Scruggs - key of B (studio recording): all breaks are on banjo:
+Flatt and Scruggs - key of B (studio recording)

 The Bluegrass Album Band - key of B

-Flatt and Scruggs - key of A (live recording): banjo, fiddle and dobro breaks
+Flatt and Scruggs - key of A (live recording)

 The form of this song is unusual.
-Except for the last verse of the song (which has a common 8 measure form: 2 lines consisting of 4 measures each: this does not include the 2 measure tack-on 'shave-and-a-haircut' ending that follows the last verse), the form for Down The Road consists of 2 lines of unequal length.
-The first line is the standard 4 measures that lines in most bluegrass songs consist of, but the second line is 5 and a half measures long.
-This brings us to a total of 9 and a half measures.
+Except for the last verse of the song (which has a common 8-measure form: 2 lines consisting of 4 measures each: this does not include the two-measure tack-on 'shave-and-a-haircut' ending that follows the last verse), the form for Down The Road consists of 2 lines of unequal length.
+The first line is the standard four measures that lines in most bluegrass songs consist of, but the second line is five-and-a-half measures long.
+This brings us to a total of nine-and-a-half measures.

-Add to this the bluegrass tendency to allow 1 or more extra measures of the '1' chord to go by at the end of a break that occurs right before a verse is sung, and you can end up with 10 and a half, or 11 and a half, or 12 and a half measures or more for the length of a break that occurs before a verse.
+Add to this the bluegrass tendency to allow one or more extra measures of the 1 chord to go by at the end of a break that occurs right before a verse is sung, and you can end up with ten-and-a-half, or eleven-and-a-half measures, or more, for the length of a break that occurs before a verse.

-Notice that on the first Flatt & Scruggs recording given here, the breaks are consistently 10 and a half measures long, while on the second recording, even more measures are added to the end of the breaks, but not always the same number of extra measures.
-However, and this is important to observe, on all the recordings, all the sung verses that are followed by a break are exactly the same length: 9 and a half measures.
+Notice that on the first Flatt & Scruggs recording given here, the breaks are consistently ten-and-a-half measures long, while on the second recording, even more measures are added to the end of the breaks, but not always the same number of extra measures.
+However, and this is important to observe, on all the recordings, all the sung verses that are followed by a break are exactly the same length: nine-and-a-half measures.
 One way to think about this is that the number of beats that go by between the last sung syllable and the first full measure of the break that follows is always the same.

 Not counting extra measures of the '1' that might occur at the end of some of the breaks, the chord progression for Down The Road is: